 Chess gaped at Ileana, as she turned to him with a faraway smile.
 “Please excuse us,” she murmured, not really focusing her eyes on him.
 And then she followed Sariel.

 For a long time, Chess stared at the fire.
 He had not had any idea that anything like this was going on between the two of them.
 No wonder Sariel had been ignoring him, he thought.
 He felt like an idiot.
-But his stunned surprise soon gave way to obsessing over what they were doing right then?
+But his stunned surprise soon gave way to obsessing over what they were doing

 Chess groaned quietly and bowed his head, pressing fists against his eyes.
 And when he finally looked up, a stranger was standing on the other side of the fire.